 Samarium cobalt (SmCo), is a member of the lanthanide group on the periodic table.
 It is a close relative of neodymium.
 Both of them are called rare-earth elements.
 They are used to manufacture powerful and permanent magnets.
-A SmCo magnet is just as breakable as a neodymium magnet, namely Neo magnet.
+A samarium cobalt magnet is just as breakable as a neodymium magnet, namely a Neo magnet.
 It should preferably be chipped or drilled prior to magnetization.
 Special diamond tools should be used for cutting or drilling operations.
-There is a lot of information that a prospective customer should know prior to buying samarium cobalt magnets.
-A simple guide is presented below.
+There is a lot of information that a prospective customer should know prior to buyingsamarium cobalt magnets.
+A simple guide is presented below:

 Just like neodymium magnets, SmCo magnets require very strong and high magnetic fields to reach saturation.
 Magnetization must, therefore, be done after assembling.
 To make assemblies special, adhesives that fasten brittle SmCo magnets are utilized.

 Although a samarium cobalt magnet boasts a very strong magnetic field, yet it may crack or chip easily.
 The same case applies to neodymium rare-earth magnets.
 They are brittle and must all be handled with a lot of care.
 Proper handling can prevent personal injuries and hazards.
 These magnets should never be allowed to accelerate at a high speed to an attracting object.
 They could collide and shatter into particles.
 Kids should not handle SmCo magnet or any other rare-earth magnet as these can be very dangerous if swallowed or allowed to pinch the skin.

 Since the samarium cobalt magnet contains a rare-earth element, it is rarely affected by high temperatures.
 A standard grade, however, should never be heated beyond 350゜C.